jkordick/coding-with-gh-copilot/README.md

     2. create a linux app service plan
     3. use node 18
     4. deploy your app
+2. tbd ...

 ### bonus tasks: testing, tbd...
-1. 1. ask github copilot to write you a few tests for your on-click event
+1. ask github copilot to write you a few tests for your on-click event